vamseeachanta/digitalmodel/docs/pkg_qgis/qgis_project1.md

 Scope of work:
 Prepare profile plots for alignment sheets for the project for various lines.

+### Summary and Way Forward

+- Import 18inch lines using python script
+  - Confirm to Dave that it works

+- Provide profiles with out scale.
+Ask if scaling is needed?

+**Improvements** (if time permits):

+- Utilize Blender to view the files and scale it for project
+- Repeat process with more pixelated DEM data (i.e. 10)
+- Define scale for

 ### Input files

 Key learnings: